Medicare Improvements for Patients and Providers Act (MIPPA)

 In 2019, ADvancing States and NCOA hosted and Innovations in Benefits Outreach National Contest to identity promising practices in benefits outreach to older adults and persons with disabilities.
 The New Jersey Department of Human Services, Division of Aging Services and Feeding the Gulf Coast were awarded for their promising practices.
 View the video interviews below to learn more about their practices to reach more individuals potentially eligible for benefits such as the Medicare low-income subsidies, SNAP, and LIHEAP.

-To access the MIPPA course, please visit advancingstatesiq.org.
+To access these ADvancing States IQ courses, please visit advancingstatesiq.org.